innerNULL/feather/README.md

 by the way, in case we want adjust each feature-slot's hash-bucket size, we can maintain a hash-ring/consistant hash for each slot.

 ## TODO
-* Seperate classes' pybind codes, so when calling cpp interface, do not need linking/building pybind lib.
-* For discrete-feature, supports multi-hot encoding
 * `FeaHash::Hash2IndexDictBuild` should supports rebuild mode.